lkumle/onlineVRtoolbox_tutorials/docs/unity/GETrequest.md

 ---
 ---

-### Detail: `testConnection()` function
+### Detail: `testConnection()` Function

-In case you are simply trying to use the onlineVR-toolbox or replicating the minimal pipeline, learning how to call the relevant functions within your experimental logic might be all you need to know.
-However, if you are interested in how the `testConnection()` routine works, let's have a look at it in detail.
+If you're primarily interested in using the **onlineVR-toolbox** or replicating the minimal pipeline, understanding how to call the relevant functions within your experiment's logic might be all you need.
+However, if you're curious about how the `testConnection()` function works, here’s a detailed breakdown.

-The routine starts by initiating a GET request to the specified server address.
-It then waits for the request to complete.
-If there's a network or HTTP error (e.g., the server is unreachable), it shows a failure message ("Connection failed.
-Retrying...") on the ConnectionMenu UI and automatically retries the connection after a short delay (4 seconds).
-The retry mechanism is limited to a maximum of 3 attempts.
-If all attempts fail, it displays a message indicating that the connection could not be established ("Connection failed.
-There may be a problem with our servers, try again later.").
-At t

-If the connection succeeds, it stores the servers response (which we will define in [Notebook 2](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/webApplication/Index.html)), and extracts the subject ID (`queriedID`)and encryption key (`encryptionKey`) from the response,  sets the `connectionOK` flag to true, which indicates that the connection was successful, and finally disables the connection menu UI (as it is no longer needed).
-This allows the experiment to proceed with the assigned subject number and encryption key.
+The `testConnection()` routine handles the initial communication with the web server by sending a **GET request** to a predefined address.
+This is the first step in verifying that the participant has a working internet connection and can retrieve a subject number and encryption key.

+#### What the function does:

+1. **Sends a GET request** to the server.
+2. **Waits for the server’s response.**
+3. If the request fails (due to a network or HTTP error, such as the server being unreachable), it:
+   - Displays a failure message on the `ConnectionMenu` UI:
+     `"Connection failed.
+Retrying..."`
+   - Waits for 4 seconds, then **automatically retries the connection**, up to a maximum of **3 attempts**.
+   - If all attempts fail, it shows:
+     `"Connection failed.
+There may be a problem with our servers.
+Try again later."`

+4. If the request **succeeds**, the function:
+   - Parses the server's response (as defined by us in [Notebook 2](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/webApplication/Index.html))
+   - Extracts the **subject ID** (`queriedID`) and **encryption key** (`encryptionKey`)
+   - Sets the `connectionOK` flag to `true`, indicating a successful connection which we can check using `ConnectionHandler.connectionCheck()` (see above code snippet).
+   - Disables the `ConnectionMenu` UI so that the experiment can continue

+This ensures that the experiment does not proceed unless a stable connection has been established and the participant has been assigned a valid subject ID and encryption key.

 ```c#